Array.prototype.some()

 1. First, extract the actual values into a temporary array using the map() method.

-2. Second, sort the temporary array with the elements that are already evaluated (or transformed).
+2. Second, sort the temporary array with the elements already evaluated (or transformed).

-3. Third, walk the temporary array to get an array with the right order.
+3. Third, walk the temporary array to get the sorted array.

 Here is the solution: